Covington, Nebraska

 Covington is a ghost town in Dakota County, Nebraska, United States.
+It is now incorporated into South Sioux City, Nebraska.

 History

 A post office was established at Covington in 1858, and remained in operation until it was discontinued in 1893.
 It took its name from the Covington, Columbus and Black Hills Railroad.

+It was known during its time as one of the "wickedest" places on the planet.
+It was known for its brothels, saloons and gambling dens.
 A special election in 1893 approved the merger of Covington and Stanton into the city of South Sioux City.